shalivan/shalivan.github.io/_posts/ART/0001-01-01-LevelDesign.md

 ---

 # Visuals
+generally more effective when it makes contextual narrative sense i

+### Usable Visual
+- usable elements

 ### Visual Language
 - develop & maintain visual language consistency in style: aesthetic.
 - `Optimum complexity`
 - modular

+.
 - gradient of visual complexity where the play space has less visual complexity and then as the space transitions to where players/enemies can no longer traverse (or where something visually important is) we increase it.